How Types of Leadership Influence the VA Personality You Hire

-Hiring a virtual assistant for your leadership style
+Hiring a virtual assistant for your type of leadership style

 Your leadership style and personality traits are definitely something to consider when hiring a virtual assistant, or any other team member.
 Your first step is to understand what your own leadership style is, and how that works with different personality types.

 Next, be clear about your management style during interviews.
 Let people know who you are and what you expect.
 People will often self-select out if they don’t feel they’d be a good fit for your style.

 The hiring process starts with you.
 People buy into other people, so understanding your own style and the personality types that respond best to it will go a long way toward a successful hire.